See The Rotation of Pluto for additional images posted by NASA on Nov 20, 2015|

 Relative sizes of largest Kuiper Belt Objects known in 2001, compared to Pluto and Charon

 A more recent image of Pluto and its moons, taken with the Hubble Space Telescope, showing the newly designated names of the smaller satellites, Nix and Hydra.
 Since the smaller moons are five thousand times fainter than Pluto, the image grossly overexposes Pluto and Charon, causing them to display very noticeable diffraction spikes (an artifact produced by the way that the secondary mirror of the HST is supported), while Nix and Hydra remain merely dots, indistinguishable from points.
-Their sizes, estimated from their faintness, are about 25 to 80 miles diameter (depending upon its reflection properties) for Nix, and 30 to 100 miles diameter for Hydra.
+Their sizes, estimated from their faintness, are about 25 to 80 miles diameter (depending upon its albedo) for Nix, and 30 to 100 miles diameter for Hydra.
 This is much smaller than Charon's 750 mile diameter, which is more than half Pluto's 1430 mile diameter.
 The names of the new moons were chosen to match the first letters in New Horizons (the spacecraft now enroute to a June 2015 flyby of Pluto and its moon system), and to fit the Greek mythology associated with planetary names.
 Pluto was of course the Greek god of the underworld.
 Nix was the mother of Charon, the ferryman who carried souls across the river Styx to Hades.
 Hydra was chosen as the name of the third moon because that mythological beast had nine heads, and Pluto is the ninth planet from the Sun.
+(So even though Pluto has now been (controversially) designated as a dwarf planet, Hydra remains a reference to its one-time status as a "major" planet.)
 (M. Mutchler (STScI), A. Stern (SwRI), and the HST Pluto Companion Search Team, ESA, NASA, apod060624)

 |Data Table for Pluto and Its Moons|